DavideGrecoGit/LML-take-home-exercise/report.md

 |           164 | GCGCGGTAAAATATTTTACCGCGC           |       24 |       8 |    31 |
 |           165 | GCGCCCACGTACGTGGGCGC               |       20 |     495 |   514 |

+We found five palindromes of at least length 20, with the longest of length 34.
+Four of these palindromes were found in sequences belonging to cluster 1, having mostly GG,GC,CG or AT,TT,AA,TA pairs.
+Possibly having fewer dinucleotides combinations leads to an increased chance of having palindromes.

 #### Tandem repeats

 In this search, a tandem repeat had a minimum length of 1, a maximum length of 100 and had to repeat at least once.